 Business transformations are bold, seismic shifts that organizations make to accelerate change and growth beyond typical incremental advancements.
 The scope is broad and strategic, such as switching to new business or operating models.

 Organizations undertake business transformations to create additional value.
-This may mean unlocking the potential of employees, harnessing intellectual property and proprietary technology for additional purposes, or becoming more efficient to maximize the company’s potential.
+It may mean unlocking the potential of employees, harnessing intellectual property and proprietary technology for other purposes, or becoming more efficient to maximize the company’s potential.

-Business transformations are large, multi-year initiatives requiring wholesale changes to fundamental aspects of the companies being transformed.
-Given the size, scope, and timeframe of the undertaking, it must be driven from the top—be it the CEO or the Board of Directors—with the goal of positioning the company for sustained success and growth for the foreseeable future.
+Business transformations are large, multi-year initiatives requiring wholesale changes to fundamental aspects of the transforming companies.
+Given the size, scope, and timeframe of the undertaking, it must be driven from the top—be it the CEO or the Board of Directors—to position the company for sustained success and growth for the foreseeable future.

 These transformations used to take many years.
 Now, the urgency of these changes and the support available have accelerated the timelines.
-Many are now being completed in months versus years.
+Many are completing them in months versus years.

 With an all-encompassing scope, business transformation can be many things.
 There are plenty of ways to break it down, but business transformation activities typically fall into one (or more) of these five categories:

-- Business process transformation—This transformation focuses on the “how” of getting things done, and might include agile transformation.
-It typically involves lots of optimization and automation of repetitive processes, so the organization can focus on higher-value projects.
-This is typically an ongoing effort, starting with the most common processes and then continuing onto those with lesser returns.
-The end goal is to relieve the company from the burden of these tasks, so it can innovate or provide higher value services and offerings to the market.
+- Business process transformation—This transformation focuses on the “how” of getting things done and might include agile transformation.
+It typically involves lots of optimization and automation of repetitive processes to focus on higher-value projects.
+This generally is an ongoing effort, starting with the most common methods and then continuing onto those with lesser returns.
+The end goal is to relieve the company from the burden of these tasks to innovate or provide higher-value services and offerings to the market.

-- Information/data/digital transformation—These transformations are specifically focused on using technology to unlock additional value.
-This may come in the form of aggregating and sharing data in new, more efficient ways (such as a digital CRM system or online ordering).
-It also includes leveraging technology and data to offer completely new products and services; both by using the technology to more rapidly design, build, and distribute them as well as using digital assets as part of the new offerings themselves.
+- Information/data/digital transformation—Focusing these transformations on using technology to unlock additional value.
+It may come in aggregating and sharing data in new, more efficient ways (such as a digital CRM system or online ordering).
+It also includes leveraging technology and data to offer ultimately new products and services, both by using the technology to more rapidly design, build, and distribute them and use digital assets as part of the new offerings themselves.

-- Organizational transformation—Altering resource allocation is key to many transformations, and a company’s most precious resource—its people—are no exception.
-Organizational transformation is based on assessing both how various departments are staffed, and the structure of those departments themselves.
-Looking at in-house skills and experience, how staff is deployed, and the various reporting structures in place allows companies to identify opportunities.
-These opportunities could point to either streamline or build out to better achieve growth and success.
+- Organizational transformation—Altering resource allocation is key to many transformations.
+A company’s most precious resource—its people—are no exception—base organizational transformation by assessing how to staff various departments and the structure of those departments themselves.
+Looking at in-house skills and experience, how the staff is deployed, and the various reporting structures allow companies to identify opportunities.
+These opportunities could point to either streamline or build-out to better achieve growth and success.
 Other objectives may include breaking down silos, flattening the organization, and right-sizing the headcount.

-- Cultural transformation—Cultural transformation is in some ways the hardest business transformation activity.
-Corporate cultures tend to evolve organically, driven by the personalities of leadership, and how people are rewarded and recognized.
+- Cultural transformation—Cultural transformation is, in some ways, the hardest business transformation activity.
+Corporate cultures tend to evolve organically, driven by leadership personalities and how people are rewarded and recognized.
 Changing the culture usually takes much longer than any other type of transformation, in part because it’s harder to translate concepts and intentions into action and practice.
-It also rarely takes place in a vacuum and has a much higher rate of success when it comes on the heels of management transformation.
+It also rarely takes place in a vacuum and has a much higher success rate when it comes to the heels of management transformation.
 A strong vision, adherence to that vision, and practicing confirming it are all essential to success.

 What do product managers need to know about business transformation?

 Product managers are often the catalyst for business transformation in their organizations, but people rarely recognize or acknowledge it.
-They have a unique role at the fulcrum of so many aspects of the organization; from the downstream implications of the insights they provide, to the directions they prescribe for their products can create—or at least spark—these fundamental changes.
+They have a unique role in the fulcrum of so many aspects of the organization.
+The downstream implications of the insights they provide to the directions they prescribe for their products can create—or at least spark—these fundamental changes.

-By conducting, compiling, and communicating the results of customer research and competitive analysis, product managers are often the first to spot opportunities.
-With customer-centricity in mind, they can easily recognize issues with delivering innovations, meeting customer expectations, bringing products to market and supporting customers.
+By conducting, compiling, and communicating customer research and competitive analysis results, product managers are often the first to spot opportunities.
+With customer-centricity in mind, they can easily recognize issues with delivering innovations, meeting customer expectations, bringing products to market, and supporting customers.

 It all starts with a strategy—without clear, big picture objectives and plans on how to get there, any business transformation is destined to fail.
-This strategy must also be very clear to downstream individuals to make sure nothing is lost in translation, as a business transformation’s steps and processes shouldn’t be left open to interpretation.
+This strategy must also be apparent to downstream individuals to ensure nothing is lost in translation, as a business transformation’s steps and processes shouldn’t be left open to interpretation.

-- Mission—Derived directly from the strategy, it’s the why, how and what of the capability.
+- Mission—Derived directly from the strategy, it’s the why, how, and capability.

-- Insights—How data is compiled, communicated and used to drive decisions.
+- Insights—How to compile data, communicate, and use data to drive decisions.

 - Integration—Rules, roles, and decision-making responsibility.

-- Technology—What’s required for the capability in terms of hardware, software, tools, and services.
+- Technology—Requirements for the capability in terms of hardware, software, tools, and services

-Dedicated staff are also key to a successful transformation.
+A dedicated staff is also key to a successful transformation.
 The management of these programs should be someone’s “day job” and not an add-on responsibility.
-For a massive undertaking like this, it requires dedicated headcount with the appropriate experience and authority to hold people accountable for their deliverables.
+A massive undertaking like this requires a dedicated headcount with the appropriate experience and authority to hold people accountable for their deliverables.

-Any established organization interested in maximizing performance, increasing efficiency, and actually being around in five or ten years should be exploring business transformation opportunities.
-There will always be places, processes, and structures that could benefit from an overhaul; and bypassing these chances in favor of the status quo often proves short-sighted and detrimental.
+Any established organization interested in maximizing performance, increasing efficiency, and being around in five or ten years should explore business transformation opportunities.
+There will always be places, processes, and structures that could benefit from an overhaul, and bypassing these changes in favor of the status quo often proves short-sighted and detrimental.

-Product management can serve as inspiration, a testing ground, and a momentum-maintaining cheerleader for turning these ideas into reality by incorporating business transformation fundamentals into their own organizations and for the products they oversee.
-Innovating how the company works can be just as pivotal in its success as the innovative thinking that goes into the products that are produced.
+Product management can serve as inspiration, a testing ground, and a momentum-maintaining cheerleader for turning these ideas into reality by incorporating business transformation fundamentals into their organizations and for the products they oversee.
+Innovating how the company works can be just as pivotal in its success as the innovative thinking that goes into the produced products.